Biscoitinhoo/biscoitinhoo.github.io/_posts/2022-04-04-blockchain-decentralized-system.md

 ### Decentralized system in practice

-Imagine that you, me, and Johnny want to create a system similar to Bitcoin.
+Imagine that you, me, and Joãozinhho want to create a system similar to Bitcoin.
 All the monetary transactions we make with each other are stored on a sheet of paper.
 At the end of each month, we pay what we owe each other.

 ![alt text](/images/2022-04-04-blockchain-decentralized-system/transaction.png)

 This is, in a nutshell, how a Blockchain works with cryptocurrencies: It stores all transactions in public form.
 If we were all honest, this system would work perfectly: nobody would change the value of the transactions, the sender or the receiver of the transactions.
-But in this paper scenario, nothing prevents someone from taking a pen and adding a few extra zeros to Johnny's transaction.
+But in this paper scenario, nothing prevents someone from taking a pen and adding a few extra zeros to Joãozinho's transaction.

 ![alt text](/images/2022-04-04-blockchain-decentralized-system/transaction-02.png)